-People who know the Middle East fairly well, like General Mattis, under whose watch the present events could never have happened, understand that neither the Sunni-Shi’a conflict, or really any of the ancient and venerable ethno-religious rivalries that divide the middle east, has clear good guys or bad guys.
+People who know the Middle East fairly well – like General Mattis, under whose watch the present events could never have happened – understand that neither the Sunni-Shi’a conflict, nor any of the other ancient and venerable ethno-religious rivalries that divide the Middle East, has clear good guys or bad guys.
 If we choose to engage in proxy wars where that rivalry is at issue, then we’re looking at morally dubious ground as far as the eye can see.

 America certainly has the right to defend its people, but if the goal is to preserve American lives, then we need to do so within the framework that Britain, Germany, France, Russia, and most other players in this conflict are working under – that is to say, we must act with the understanding that there is more than one sovereign nation whose interests are at stake here.

 The sporadic attacks on America’s bases and embassy, by various Iraqi militias throughout the years, should not be taken lightly.
 They probably weren’t ordered from the top, but if the Iraqi government proves unwilling or unable to defend American lives from the rogue elements within its own armed forces, then we have certainly had the right to end our so-called alliance with Iraq, withdraw our troops, and leave the Iraqis to fight ISIS without our help.
 (Or without our hindrance, if that’s how they choose to see it.)